-The land transport is required to make the trek to the Petersborough farmers market, the best market encountered on the Great Loop, in size and variety of food and craft items offered.
+The land transport is required to make the trek to the Peterborough farmers market, the best market encountered on the Great Loop, in size and variety of food and craft items offered.
 The schedule on the return trip through the canal was planned so that the crew would arrive for this Saturday event.

 Campbellford is another town most worthy of a stop, as attested to by the wall full of boats at the city dock.
-A small town, however, one with an number of features that attract cruisers.
+A small town, however, one with a number of features that attract cruisers.
 Campbellford is home to the World's Finest Chocolate factory, with an outlet store, and an amazing bakery offering a wide array of baked goods.

-While the photos have featured mechanical and constructed areas along the canal, there are vast areas of undeveloped country side and farm land.
+While the photos have featured mechanical and constructed areas along the canal, there are vast areas of undeveloped countryside and farmland.
 As an ending to this post, and an example of the beauty of the wildlife along the scenic segments of the Trent Severn Canal, a mother Loon and her baby.